“Biting wit and FULL-THROTTLE PERFORMANCE PASSION is closer in spirit to Springsteen, Townes Van Zandt, Dylan or Neil Young”

 Houston Press (TX)

-"Olney is a veteran songwriters whose skill with turning a
+"Olney is a veteran songwriter whose skill with turning a

 phrase and delivering it with WHOLEHEARTED GUSTO is